 George Nikolakoudis

 "A Theory of Supply Function Choice and Aggregate Supply," with Joel P. Flynn and Karthik Sastry.
-Paper, SSRN Link, and Older WP on Prices vs. Quantities with Additional Results.
+Paper, SSRN Link.
 April 2024.

 Revise and resubmit, American Economic Review.